jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 A command definition might be *called* multiple times.

-In a different programming language a command call might look as follows:
+In a different programming language a command call may look as follows:

 ```c#
 MyCommand();